 - Only JPEG images captured with this camera can be used for the Red-eye Edit function. - The Red-eye Edit function does not work on images where red eyes cannot be detected on the camera.
-An error message appears in Step 3. - Select an image to edit in Playback mode, and press the fourway controller (▼).
+[The operation could not be completed correctly] appears in Step 2. - Select an image to edit in Playback mode, and press the fourway controller (▼).